Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Jump to Recipe

-Let’s bake this easy sourdough focaccia recipe, step-by-step.
+Let’s bake my easy sourdough focaccia recipe, step-by-step.
 No kneading, no shaping, no Dutch oven.
 Just golden crisp edges, a light airy crumb, and a simple overnight rise naturally leavened with active starter.
 Adapted from my bestselling book Artisan Sourdough Made Simple.

 Sourdough focaccia with rosemary and garlic on a sheet pan